 Abstract and Keywords

-The concept of leadership has evolved from focusing on innate abilities, to learned skills, to recognition that leadership is composed of both skills and abilities.
-Recently, theorists and practitioners have identified core elements of leadership for social-work organizations.
-These elements encourage social-work leaders to understand their organizations as living systems within an interdependent world and aid them in connecting humanistic intentions with effects.
-Acknowledgment and enactment of these competencies secure skills of communication and guidance needed for engagement in dialog and action.
-Social-work students and leaders can learn and hone these qualities in social-work programs, schools, and professional development opportunities for effective leadership in the field.
+The concept of leadership has evolved from focusing on innate abilities, to learned skills, to understanding that leadership is composed of both skills and abilities.
+Recently, theorists and practitioners have identified elements of effective leadership within social work organizations.
+These areas of knowledge, skills, and values encourage social work leaders to recognize their organizations as living systems within an interdependent world and aid them in connecting humanistic intentions with effects.
+Both acknowledgment and enactment of these leadership competencies are essential for all organizational members to engage in effective dialogue and action.
+Social workers, regardless of their organizational titles, can learn and hone these qualities in social work training programs and continuing professional development opportunities, as well as through practical field experiences for effective leadership in the field.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.